-Your data and security : How we will contact or visit you
+Your data and security : How we will contact you

 At the Office for National Statistics, we made sure every household and managed accommodation in England and Wales had a Census 2021 questionnaire.
 We did this by creating an address register from Royal Mail and local authority address lists.

 We sent you census information by post, including details about how to fill in your census questionnaire.
-You can still complete your form by requesting a paper census questionnaire, which will be sent to you by post.
+You can contact us to request a paper census questionnaire, which will be sent to you by post.

 We will not:

-- call you for information about your census, unless you’ve made an appointment with our contact centre, or made a query or complaint
+- call you for information about your census, unless you’ve made a query or complaint

 - ask you for your national insurance number, passwords, bank account details, or your credit or debit card numbers